Lahma712/Neural-Network/README.md

 <b>How to use: </b>

 Execute the <b>Main.py</b> file.
 Use the mouse cursor to draw a single digit (0-9) onto the grid.
-While drawing, you can observe the vertical bars on the left, which represent the current decision of the neural network.
+While drawing, you can observe the vertical bars on the right, which represent the current decision of the neural network.

 ![gif](https://media.giphy.com/media/zyrncvyZos8SJ2977x/giphy.gif)